ARM-software/SCALE-Sim/README.md

 * absl-py

-### Costum Experiment
+### Custome Experiment
-####Vanilla Version
 This experiment will run the default MLPERF_AlphaGoZero_32x32_os architechture contained inside scale.cfg.
-I= It will also run alexnet as its network topology.
+It will also run alexnet as its network topology.
-* Fill in the config file, scale.cfg with proper values.
 * Run the command: ```python scale.py```
 * Wait for the run to finish

-The config file scale.cfg contains achitecture presets.
+The config file inside configs contain achitecture presets.
+the csv files inside toologies contain different networks

-In order to change a different arichtechture/network, crate a new .cfg file inside ```cofigs``` and call a new network by running
+In order to change a different arichtechture/network, create a new .cfg file inside ```cofigs``` and call a new network by running
 ```python scale.py -arch_config=configs/eyeriss.cfg -network=topologies/yolo.csv```
 Here is sample of the config file.
 ![sample config](https://raw.githubusercontent.com/AnandS09/SCALE-Sim/master/images/config_example.png "sample config")